Special Needs Law on Guardianship Trust and alternatives

 When children turn 18, they legally become an adult, with the right to make independent decisions about where to live, how to spend their money, what type of medical treatments they will have and generally how to live their lives.

 Not everyone with special needs will require a legal guardian because not every disability prevents a person from having the capacity to make decisions.
-Sometimes less restrictive options are a better alternative to a guardianship, such as a Special Needs Trust Plan or a Durable Power of Attorney
+Sometimes less restrictive options are a better alternative to a guardianship trust, such as a Special Needs Trust Plan or a Durable Power of Attorney

 If a guardianship is the right solution for your family, there are a few important things that you need to know.